 - Handmade books Our Accordion Book is sooooo pretty, especially when made with day-glo envelopes!
 Tuck notes inside each envelope for an additional surprise!
 For grandparents consider making Recycled Art Journals.
 You kids can transform this artwork into an artful handmade book.

-DIY Gifts to Make
+Kid Made DIY Gifts

 Click on the images below be taken to individual tutorials